Kostas Katsouranis: PAOK

 On 11 December 2012 he agreed with PAOK, not only because he wanted to prove that it can be helpful to club plans to become a champion, but also because he wanted to make it clear that working with people who trust him and with a serious administration, he will never be a problem for those who want to hide in the seatbacks and ask severe criticism.
 He succeeded in both.
-In fact few people know that he went to PAOK without the blessing of his former coach Giorgos Donis and needed only a few weeks to become one of his favourites.
+In fact few people know that he went to PAOK without the blessing of his former manager Georgios Donis and needed only a few weeks to become one of his favourites.
 Katsouranis would get €700,000 for a year and a half, plus any bonuses.
 It formed part of the policy of the new PAOK owner, Ivan Savvidis, who insisted on the acquisition of Greek internationals in order to boost both the strength of the roster and the prestige of the club.

 He made his debut with his new club on 6 January 2013 against Panthrakikos.
 On 24 January, he scored his first goal with PAOK in the cup against Kallithea.
 On 3 March 2013 Katsouranis scored his first goal in the Greek Super League with PAOK in a 4–2 win against Panionios.
 He formed a strong partnership with Gordon Schildenfeld in the defence reducing to a great extent the goals which PAOK conceded.
 On 27 August 2013 Katsouranis scored against Schalke 04 in the Champions League playoff in a 2–3 loss.